 On all hero’s journeys, once the decision is made to accept the call, the journey begins.
 The hero meets people along the way who become mentors and allies—receiving guidance, encouragement and support from them.
 Inevitably, the hero encounters numerous challenges and foes that test their resilience, strength, and their commitment moving forward.
 Foes and challenges may come from external events, or they may arise from within.
 Tests, foes, and challenges become opportunities for individuals to bring forth the heroic qualities from within themselves that they did not know they possessed.
 Over time, the individual develops a change in their perspective—seeing tests, foes, and challenges as possible sources of learning and growth.

 Tests, foes and challenges come in many forms, and a sign that the hero may be up against them is when the body’s stress reaction—fight, flight or freeze response—is triggered (Williams, 2016).
-The curriculum develops an increased awareness about what one avoids and can help the hero identify fears and limiting beliefs (internal foes).
-Fear of rejection, fear of connecting with others and experiencing intimacy, fear of speaking one’s truth and standing one’s ground, fear of failure or success, fear of taking responsibility for one’s life, fear of asking for help, fear of being overwhelmed by feelings, and meeting needs are all examples of what the hero may confront on the journey and what the curriculum helps identify.
-Similarly, the curriculum helps members learn that courage, confidence, resilience, and self-esteem grow and strengthen as the individual faces these fears and challenges.
+The framework prompts discussions that can increase awareness about what one avoids and can help the hero identify fears and limiting beliefs (internal foes).
+Fear of rejection, fear of connecting with others and experiencing intimacy, fear of speaking one’s truth and standing one’s ground, fear of failure or success, fear of taking responsibility for one’s life, fear of asking for help, fear of being overwhelmed by feelings, and meeting needs are all examples of what the hero may confront on the journey and what the framework helps identify.
+Similarly, the framework helps members learn that courage, confidence, resilience, and self-esteem grow and strengthen as the individual faces these fears and challenges.

 Just as long is the list of how members deal positively with their challenges, tests and foes: increased self-care, letting go of limiting beliefs, reaching out to supportive people, journaling and self reflection, using medications, working on countering negative critical thoughts, taking small incremental steps towards goals, staying in the present moment, and persisting.
 One member shared, “when I help people, I become asymptomatic.”
 Members learn from Dory in Finding Nemo to “just keep swimming” when life seems hard.
 One member shared the consequences of stopping her medications when she was feeling good.
 She still regrets that decision and talked about the long road back to health.
 We acknowledge that ordeals, turning points, and setbacks are part of the recovery journey, and we may need to “walk down another street” as suggested in the poem by Portia Nelson, Autobiography in Five Short Chapters.